NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 Once the user has prepared their files (in TSV or JSON format), they can move on to the next step, uploading their data through the Upload Data Wizard.

-**Note:** Before you can upload clinical, biospecimen or experiment data, the cases must be registered in GDC.
+**Note:** Before you can upload clinical, biospecimen or experiment data, the cases must be registered in the GDC.
 If the cases are not displayed in your project dashboard, please download the Case template from the [GDC Data Dictionary](../../Data_Dictionary/viewer.md), complete it with the Cases Submitter IDs and upload the Cases through the Upload Data Wizard.

-## Step 2.
-Upload Data Wizard
+## Step 2: Upload Data Wizard

 The GDC Data Submission Portal is equipped with a wizard window to guide you through the upload and validation of data.
 There are three stages: